martensonbj/redux-saga-workshop/README.md

 Now our `dispatch` method fires off a plain action object, instead of the multi-job async fetch call/function/craziness.
 FINALLY we can set up a Saga to step in and handle each intermediate step line by line.

 We will start by leveraging something called a Saga Effect.
 These effects are part of the Redux Saga library and are standing guard, waiting to be put to use when a particular redux action is triggered.

+A few we will talk about today are:
+* `takeEvery` - 'WATCH for something specific'
+* `put` - 'dispatch an action to the redux store'
+* `call` - 'make some sort of API call'

 First, we need to add a function that uses the Saga effect `takeEvery`.
 This effect is the most like redux-thunk.
 It's job is to hang out and listen for whatever action has been dispatched, intercepting that action if it matches the specified type.